Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 Straining:

 While the Vitamix is running, attach the nut milk bag to a container, securing it with at least one rubber band to keep it tightly in place.
-Pour the raw almond milk into the nut milk bag and let it sit for 10-30 minutes, until most of the milk has gone through the bag.
+Pour the raw almond milk into the nut milk bag and let it sit for a little time – about 10-30 minutes, until most of the milk has gone through the bag.
 Detach bag from container and squeeze remaining milk out of almond pulp.

 pouring almond milk through nut milk bag